apalbright/thelittledataset/content/post/2015-03-30_the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers.md

 One day back in the early 2000's, I commandeered one of my mom's many spiral notebooks.
 I'd carry the notebook all around Manhattan, allowing it to accompany me everywhere from pizza parlors to playgrounds, while the notebook waited eagerly for my parents to hail a taxicab so it could fulfill its eventual purpose.
 Once in a cab, after clicking my seat belt into place (of course!), I'd pull out the notebook in order to develop one of my very first spreadsheets.
 [Not the electronic kind, the paper kind.](https://www.npr.org/sections/money/2015/02/25/389027988/episode-606-spreadsheets) I made one column for the date of the cab ride, another for the driver's medallion number (5J31, 3A37, 7P89, etc.) and one last one for the driver's full name--both the name and number were always readily visible, pressed between two slabs of Plexiglas that intentionally separate the back from the front seat.
 Taxi drivers always seemed a little nervous when they noticed I was taking down their information--unsure of whether this 8-year-old was planning on calling in a complaint about them to the Taxi and Limousine Commission.
 I wasn't planning on it.

 Instead, I collected this information in order to discover if I would ever ride in the same cab twice...which I eventually did!
-On the day that I collected duplicate entries in the second and third columns, I felt an emotional connection to this notebook as it contained a time series of yellow cab rides that ran in parallel with my own development as a tiny human.^[Or maybe I just felt emotional because only children can be desperate for friendship, even when it’s friendship with a notebook.]
-After pages and pages of observations, collected over the years using writing implements ranging from dull pencils to thick Sharpies, I never would have thought that one day yellow cabs would be eclipsed by something else...
+On the day that I collected duplicate entries in the second and third columns, I felt an emotional connection to this notebook as it contained a time series of yellow cab rides that ran in parallel with my own development as a tiny human.[^1] After pages and pages of observations, collected over the years using writing implements ranging from dull pencils to thick Sharpies, I never would have thought that one day yellow cabs would be eclipsed by something else...

 # Something else